sysoevv/HMM-supported_ML_for_DC-link_capacitor_CM/README.md

-# HMM-supported ML for DC-link capacitor age classification
+# HMM-supported ML for DC-link capacitor CM
 Software implementation of Condition Monitoring for DC-link capacitors in MATLAB.

 This code implements the Condition Monitoring approach introduced in the Master's Thesis "HIDDEN MARKOV MODEL-SUPPORTED MACHINE LEARNING FOR CONDITION MONITORING OF DC-LINK CAPACITORS".